AvisheikhKundu/TicketKothay/README.md

 # TicketKothay
 ### Introduction
 The public transportation sector in Bangladesh faces challenges in providing travelers with a unified and seamless platform for booking bus tickets.
-Currently, passengers need to visit individual bus companies’ offices or websites, which is time-consuming and inconvenient.
+Currently, passengers need to visit individual bus companies offices or websites, which is time-consuming and inconvenient.
 Additionally, there is often a lack of transparency regarding seat availability and pricing, leading to inefficiencies in planning trips.